-I remember growing up in Morocco and seeing my family get ready for a Tadelakt painting project.
-Sourcing the highest quality Tadelkat lime plaster, picking the colors, and hiring the most experienced artisans in town was a long process.
+I remember growing up in Morocco and seeing my family get ready for a tadelakt painting project.
+Sourcing the highest quality tadelakt lime plaster, picking the colors, and hiring the most experienced artisans in town was a long process.
 My favorite part was swatching colors and imagining in my little head how every room would look.
-Now, my dream project is to paint every room of my apartment in traditional Tadelakt plaster, but that’s another story.
+Now, my dream project is to paint every room of my apartment in traditional tadelakt plaster, but that’s another story.

-Tadelakt is an ancient Moroccan wall painting technique, passed down for more than 2000 years and considered one of the oldest and most refined plaster finishes in the world.
-Until now, the preparation and application of Tadelakt is a long and complicated process that only a few artisans master.
+Tadelakt or tadellakt is an ancient Moroccan wall painting technique, passed down for more than 2000 years and considered one of the oldest and most refined plaster finishes in the world.
+Until now, the preparation and application of tadelakt is a long and complicated process mastered by only a few artisans.

-Tadelakt or Tadellakt is a bright, waterproof lime plaster that can be used indoors as well as outdoors.
-The name Tadelakt means to rub, massage, and caress in Berber which describes the way this plaster is applied to the walls.
-Berbers were the first to initially use Tadelakt for the storage of water in underground cisterns.
-Later, Tadelakt started being used in Morocco for coating the walls of the most luxurious Moroccan Riads, palaces, and private baths, aka Hammams.
+Tadelakt’s waterproof lime plaster can be used indoors as well as outdoors.
+The name, tadelakt, means to rub, massage, and caress in Berber and describes the way the plaster is applied to the walls.
+Berbers were the first to initially use tadelakt for the storage of water in underground cisterns.
+Later, tadelakt started being used in Morocco for coating the walls of the most luxurious Moroccan riads, palaces, and private baths, aka hammams.

-Tadelkhat has a soft finish that is hard to imitate.
-As locals say: It is as smooth as silk and as hard as stone.
-Many of the surfaces that were painted centuries ago with Tadelakt are in perfect shape.
-They aged beautifully, soaking up the history and getting more character and charm as time goes by.
+Tadelkhat’s soft finish is hard to imitate.
+As the locals say: It is as smooth as silk and as hard as stone.
+Many of the surfaces painted centuries ago with tadelakt are in perfect shape.
+They aged beautifully, soaking up history and getting more character and charm as time went by.

-Tadelakht is obtained from a special limestone found in the area of Marrakech, after millennia of marine sedimentation – since this area was previously covered by the sea.
-The lime is produced in traditional ovens located on the outskirts of Marrakech and the heating process of lime is largely inspired by that described by Vitruvius and used by the Romans two thousand years ago – as the Arabs had translated numerous Greek and Latin documents.
-The fire is constantly fed with olive and palm leaves in order to maintain a high flame and an internal temperature of approximately 1652F (900°C) for around 36 hours to obtain different qualities of lime.
+Tadelakht is obtained from a special limestone found in the area of Marrakech, after millennia of marine sedimentation – since it was previously covered by the sea.
+The lime is produced in traditional ovens located on the outskirts of Marrakech and the heating process of lime is largely inspired by that described by Vitruvius and used by the Romans two thousand years ago.
+(The Arabs had translated numerous Greek and Latin documents).
+The fire is constantly fed with olive and palm leaves to maintain a high flame and an internal temperature of approximately 1652F (900°C) for around 36 hours to obtain different qualities of lime.

-While it stayed under the radar for decades, the recent restoration of Moroccan historical Riads brought this ancient technique back into fashion, fascinating interior designers from all over the world.
-Besides being artistically appealing – Tadelkhat has the charm of Wabi Sabi‘s minimalism and imperfectionism – it is a natural, ecological, waterproof paint that can be nuanced with natural pigments to create original tones.
+While it stayed under the radar for decades, the recent restoration of Moroccan historical riads has brought this ancient technique back into fashion, fascinating interior designers from all over the world.
+Besides being artistically appealing – tadelakt has the charm of Wabi Sabi‘s minimalism and imperfectionism – it is a natural, ecological, waterproof paint that can be nuanced with natural pigments to create original tones.

 Tadelakt is an ideal alternative to tiles in bathrooms, swimming pools, steam baths, or any humid space.
-Nuanced with natural pigments it is possible to create any color combination.
+Enhanced with natural pigments, it is possible to create any color combination.